veselosky/bluebucket/README.md

 themselves with traditional patterns using the term *NoSQL*, then Blue Bucket could reasonably apply to itself the term *NoCMS.*

-I (Vince) put the Blue Bucket Project together to prove out some design principles I have developed over the course of my career implementing content management systems.
-The project has two parts which I am developing in
-parallel: the software, and the story of its construction.
-The whole thing is very meta, since I am writing a CMS, and using that CMS to publish the story of how I wrote the CMS.

 The Blue Bucket Project finds its inspiration at the confluence of the philosophies of [open source software][] and the [Indieweb][], the techniques of [progressive enhancement][], [static site generation][], and [cloud computing][]